Kevin Moon

-Kevin John Moon (born 8 June 1987) is a Scottish footballer, who last played as a midfielder for Scottish League Two club Stirling Albion.
+Kevin John Moon (born 8 June 1987) is a Scottish former footballer, who last played as a midfielder for Scottish League Two club Stirling Albion.
 He began his career with St. Johnstone and was part of the side which gained promotion to the Scottish Premier League in the 2008–09 season.
 He also tasted promotion with Alloa Athletic and won the Scottish Challenge Cup with both St. Johnstone and Raith Rovers.
 He has also played in Australia for ECU Joondalup SC.

 Biography

 Moon was born in Perth on 8 June 1987, and attended Luncarty Primary School and Perth Grammar School.
 Moon began playing football at a young age for local boys' club sides Bankfoot and Fossoway.
 He then joined the St. Johnstone youth set-up and was coached by then Head of Youth Development, Alastair Stevenson and his successor, Tommy Campbell.